Italy, But Slower: A Toddler’s Tour of Puglia

 LOCOROTONDO & ALBEROBELLO

 My need to ‘see more’ got the better of me the next day.
 We took a long-winded route to Locorotondo, which, despite it’s circular beauty, felt like a secret from tourists.
-We met a 70 year old couple who had cycled there from Munich (not a typo), and we swapped anecdotes about travel and toddlers above the vista, whilst running back and forth from the ledge in Villa Comunale that Ezra was trying to launch himself from.
+We met a 70-year-old couple who had cycled there from Munich (not a typo), and we swapped anecdotes about travel and toddlers above the vista, whilst running back and forth from the ledge in Villa Comunale that Ezra was trying to launch himself from.

 After, we wandered into the old town and sat to eat the simplest ham and cheese toastie in southern Europe.
 Here I faced the truth, that I can’t scope out the best meal every time, and that actually, many of the locals opt for a toastie, as we all do.
 While he napped, we ordered Hugo spritzes and then hopped to Alberobello on an unnecessarily shouty train that woke him up.
 The traditional trulli houses here really do look like a child dreamed them up.